pattern-lab/patternlab-node/packages/starterkit-twig-demo/README.md

 # Demo StarterKit for Twig

 The Demo StarterKit for Twig is meant to be used as a demo that highlights how to combine Twig and Pattern Lab.
 It is currently very thin.
-We're looking for maintainers who may be interested in making this demo the equal to if not better than the Mustache demo.
+We're looking for maintainers who may be interested in making this demo the equal to if not better than the Handlebars demo.

 ## Requirements